 Having a child involved in the criminal legal process can be confronting.
 It is important that parents remember:

-- if the police wish to question or even arrest your child, it does not mean that they have committed any offence or that they have committed the offence which the police are alleging.
+- if police wish to question or even arrest your child, it does not mean that they have committed any offence or that they have committed the offence that police are alleging.
 The facts may show that the child may have broken the law but not in the way or to the extent that is being alleged

-- you should ask the police what it is that they believe your child has done.
+- you should ask police what it is that they believe your child has done.

 If they enter your home with or without a warrant, you should accompany the officers on their search.
 They may not like you doing this but you are entitled to do so.

 If police take away any property belonging to you or your child, police must provide a receipt.